jedsundwall/model_ecaas_agrifieldnet_bronze/docs/index.md

 ### Training

 The data is processed first.
 For each band and each field, a number of descriptive statistics such as mean, median, standard deviation and so on are calculated.
 Then a number of concentric borders are drawn around the field of varying thickness.
 The bands in each border is analysed in the same manner and contributes more descriptive statistic features.
-Next this data is then clustered and upsampled to be more balanced.
+A pretrained EarthNet model is also used to classify the terrain to the north, east, west and south of the field and this classification is added to the features.
+Next the features are clustered and then upsampled to be more balanced.

 ### Model